mrciolino/wiki-backup/timeline.md

   - Spoops gains "magic eyes" becoming able to see magic effects in the world around him, and can identify the type(s) of the magical spells and effects he sees.
   - Breezy-E pulls a card that causes his personality to twist, giving him evil tendencies.
   - Spoops carefully pulls another card, first giving all his possessions to Bazzvrah first.
 The card causes him to gain immense wealth.
-  - Spoops pulls another card causing hom to lose all his wealth.
+  - Spoops pulls another card causing him to lose all his wealth.
   - Spoops is magically granted ownership of a castle in Bahryst.
   - A giant Bone Demon creature which serves Darmuth begins pursuing the party.
 They must use the flying ship to constantly put distance between them.
 - The party travels to Fywick to seek the Oracles guidance on how to defeat Darmuth.